 The Age of Revolution, as the 19th

-The Historical Museum of Crete of the Society of Cretan Historical Studiesis celebrating the bicentenary of the start of the Greek Revolution with a series of activities and presentations in physical and digital public space.
-These events highlight the role of Crete in the Revolution of 1821 and the island’s connection with developments in mainland Greece and the world.
-To this end, the research undertaken by the team of young historians of the SCHS is combined with digital and material testimonies from the Collections of the Historical Museum of Crete.
+The Historical Museum of Crete of the Society of Cretan Historical Studiesis celebrating the bicentenary of the start of the 1821 Revolution with a series of activities and presentations in physical and digital public space.
+These events highlight the role of Crete in the Greek Revolutionand the island’s connection with developments in mainland Greece and the world.
+To this end, research work undertaken by the team of young historians of the SCHS is combined with digital and material testimonies from the Collections at the Historical Museum of Crete.